saygoweb/ansible-plugin-copyv/README.md

 # Ansible 'copyv' Plugin

-This is known to work with Ansible V1.9.2.
+This is known to work with Ansible v1.9.2.
 I've not tested it with anything else so YMMV.

+A plugin for Ansible v2.x is available on [this branch](https://github.com/saygoweb/ansible-plugin-copyv/tree/ansible-2.x).

 ## TLDR;